gluster/glusterdocs/Administrator Guide/Split brain and ways to deal with it.md

 ```sh
 $gluster volume create <volname> replica 3 host1:brick1 host2:brick2 host3:brick3
 ```
-There is a corner case even with replica 3 volumes where the file can end up in a split-brain.
-AFR usually takes range locks for the {offset, length} of the write.
-If 3 writes happen on the same file at non-overlapping {offset, length} and each write fails on (only) one different brick, then we have AFR xattrs of the file blaming each other.

 ### 2. Arbiter volume:
 Arbiter offers the sweet spot between replica 2 and replica 3, where user wants the split-brain protection offered by replica 3 but does not want to invest in 3x storage space.
 Arbiter is also an replica 3 volume where the third brick of the replica is automatically configured as an arbiter node.
 This means that the third brick stores only the file name and metadata, but not any data.
 This will help in avoiding split brain while providing the same level of consistency as a normal replica 3 volume.